What is an Assistance Dog?

 What is the cost of obtaining a service dog?

-- Qualifying individuals who are military veterans, active duty military, or active or veteran first responders are eligible for full funding
+- Qualifying individuals who are military veterans, active duty military, or active or veteran first responders are eligible if funding is available for full scholarship

 Is financial assistance available?

-Individuals with no record of community service are ineligible for funding.
 Additionally, the FSDS does not provide scholarship assistance for individuals who seek to obtain a dog from another program, whether it be in-state or out-of-state.
-In-state residents may seek entry into the Pawsitive Community Program to earn their dogs, while those with a history of community service such as military or first responders are eligible for full funding.
+In-state residents may seek entry into the Pawsitive Community Program to earn a half scholarship for their dog, while those with a history of community service such as military or first responders are eligible for full scholarship if funding is available.

 We do not provide financial assistance for any of the following situations: